escribano/threedi-wms-reverse-proxy/README.rst

     THREEDI_WMS_SERVER_URL = 'http://localhost:8321/3di/wms'
     THREEDI_WMS_DATA_URL = 'http://localhost:8321/3di/data'

-The redis-host value should point to your threedi_server redis server.
+The --redis-host value should point to your threedi server's redis server.

-Add --use-cache for local development setup (because some wms requests do not have session cookies).
+Add --use-cache for local development setup (because some wms requests do not have session cookies for some unknown reason).

 When you running the wms reverse proxy with the proper settings as stated above, your wms results will be served through the reverse proxy.